Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-2-Formative-Assignment/README.md

-# Hello Name Application
+# Add item to table app Application

-Welcome to the Hello Name Application repository!
-This simple Tkinter-based GUI application allows users to enter their name, validates the input, and then displays a personalized greeting.
+Welcome to the Add item to table app Application repository!
+This Tkinter-based GUI application allows users to enter a row into a table.

 ## The Design